PawelAdamski/HttpClientMock/README.md

 # HttpClientMock

 HttpClientMock is a library for mocking Apache HttpClient.
-Mocking it using existing frameworks is very cumbersome because of very general interface.
-HttpClientMock is record and replay framework with intuitive fluent API.
+It has a intuitive API for defining client behaviour and verifing number of made requests.

 * [Installation](#instalation)
 * [Usage](#usage)